 Any newborn can get NEC.
-But it’s most common in premature babies.
-It also happens in babies who spend time in newborn intensive care units (NICUs).
-This condition is more common in babies who weigh less than 3 pounds, 4 ounces (1,500 grams).
+But it’s most common in very sick or premature babies.
+This is especially true for babies who weigh less than 3 pounds, 4 ounces (1,500 grams).
 It is rare in older, larger babies.
 The smaller and earlier the baby, the higher the risk for NEC.

-No one knows what causes NEC.
-It may happen if not enough blood and oxygen reach your baby’s intestinal tissues.
-Then when food moves into the area, bacteria from the food can damage the tender tissues.
+Doctors don’t know what causes NEC.
+It may happen if not enough blood and oxygen reach your baby’s immature intestinal tissues.
+Bacteria from the environment can damage the tender tissues.
 This can harm the tissues and cause them to die.
 When this happens, a hole forms in the intestine.
 This can cause a severe infection in your baby’s belly (abdomen).

 Several things may raise your baby’s risk for NEC.

-Premature babies are smaller and weaker.
+Premature babies are less mature than full-term babies.
 This means they may have trouble with blood and oxygen circulation.
-They also have problems with digestion and fighting infections.
+Their body is not always ready for digestion and fighting infections.
 This increases their chance of having NEC.